 The National Reading Campaign spent several years pinpointing what reading culture in Canada can and should look like.
 We know exactly why reading is so important, and what steps we can take to make Canada a nation of readers.
 For a some time, we talked about making one city an exemplary model of what a reading Canada would look like.

-From May 2nd to 9th, 2015 the National Reading Campaign will turn Charlottetown, Prince Edward Island into READING TOWN CANADA!
+The following year in 2015, from May 2nd to 9th, the National Reading Campaign turned Charlottetown, Prince Edward Island into READING TOWN CANADA!
 Like Moose Jaw, Charlottetown harbours a true community spirit.
-We’re partnering with the incredible PEI Literacy Alliance and the Confederation Centre Public Library to bring all of the events that we saw in Moose Jaw and more to Charlottetown.
+We partnered with the incredible PEI Literacy Alliance and the Confederation Centre Public Library to bring all of the events that we saw in Moose Jaw and more to Charlottetown.

 In the interest of making Reading Town Canada a national event, the National Reading Campaign also partnered with Calgary Reads in order to hold a concurrent Reading Town in Calgary, Alberta specifically in the neighbourhoods of Inglewood and Ramsay.